Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Notes and Todo.md

 We should move away from Attribute in our ItemzAPP and consider using this clean way of configuring Entities via `IEntityTypeConfiguration`

+on 28th Sep 2020, I found this video on YouTube with title ["Migrations and Seed Data in Entity Framework Core](https://www.youtube.com/watch?v=5r_p8TiNX3Y).
+It has very good demo on how to use `IEntityTypeConfiguration<TEntity>` Interface.
+Also, there was this article written by Changhui Xu that explains how to configure Entity Types  in EF Core.
+Check it out at [here...](https://codeburst.io/ientitytypeconfiguration-t-in-entityframework-core-3fe7abc5ee7a)

 ### [What happens in ASP.NET Core 3.1 Requests explained very well](https://www.youtube.com/watch?v=0UZf_7c_EeE)

 This YouTube Video by <span style="background-color: #99ff66">[Steve Gorden](https://twitter.com/stevejgordon)</span> provides great introduction to Anatomy of ASP.NET Core Requests.